Employers

 Workplace Health and Safety Designate

-When a WHS representative is impractical (e.g. companies with high turnover or all part-time staff) and the workplace has less than six employees, an employer may appoint a Workplace Health and Safety (WHS) Designate.
+When a WHS representative is impractical (e.g. companies with high turnover or all part-time staff) and the workplace has less than six employees, an employer may appoint a WHS designate.
 The WHS designate can be a worker connected with management.
 If that is not possible, the employer can be the WHS designate.

 Click here to find training a committee, representative or designate training course in your area.